U.S. flag

 Earthquakes Social Media Toolkit

-Include these key messages about earthquake preparedness when creating content for social media posts.
+This toolkit includes key messages about earthquake preparedness that can be used when creating content for social media posts.
+You can either copy these messages directly or customize them to reach your audience.

 Graphics